All posts

 The formation process itself is identical to any non-resident LLC formation.
 The Nigeria-specific complexity lies in three areas: banking access (Nigeria is a restricted jurisdiction for most US banks), CBN forex controls on repatriation, and FIRS obligations on worldwide income.

-For Nigerian single-member LLCs, Wyoming at $60/yr is the dominant choice.
-Delaware at $300/yr is what Stripe Atlas provisions.
-The state choice does not affect Nigerian tax treatment — FIRS classifies the LLC based on control and management, not US state of formation.
+For most Nigerian single-member LLCs, Wyoming at $60/yr wins on cost.
+Delaware is $300/yr and is what Stripe Atlas provisions.
+Either way, FIRS does not care which US state you pick -- it classifies the LLC based on control and management.

 FactorWyomingDelaware